hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/basic-fitting.md

 which should be close to $a = 2$ and $b = 3$.
 Differences from the true values depend on the details of the noise.
 Regenerate the data points several times and you should see $a$ jump around $2$ and $b$ jump around $3$.

+We can also confirm that the line goes through the points:

 ```{code-cell} ipython3
 fig, ax = plt.subplots()